aerth/make.go/README.md

 # make.go

-A Go script that could replace your Makefile.
+An executable Go script that could replace your Makefile.

 ## Features

-- Automated versioning of produced binaries.
+- Automated versioning of produced binaries if project is a git repo
-- Parallel cross compilation for all target platforms.
+- Parallel cross compilation for all target platforms. (-all flag)
+- gc by default, use -cgo flag or CGO_ENABLED=1 var to use cgo

 ## Usage

-`make.go` should be installed in $PATH, chmod +x, and can be used anywhere.
+`make.go` should be made executable (`chmod +x`).

+It can be installed system-wide, or customized and packaged with your project's source code.

 - `make.go` builds a versioned binary for the current platform
+- `make.go -all` builds versioned binaries for all target platforms.
+- `make.go -clean` removes produced binaries (removes current releases only).
 - `make.go -os windows -arch amd64` builds a versioned binary for a specific platform.
-- `make.go --release` builds versioned binaries for all target platforms.
-- `make.go --clean` removes produced binaries.
 - `make.go -c path/to/project` changes to directory before building. binaries will end up in $PWD
 - `make.go path/to/project` changes to directory before building. binaries will end up in $PWD